 AzhwAr! you said approach emperumAn‘s incarnations.
-As explained in srIrangarAja sthavam 2.81 “madhyE virincha girisam prathamAvathAra:” (your first incarnation that was in-between brahmA and rudhra…).
-Each of those 3 were engaged in equivalent roles (srushti – creation, sthithi – sustenance, samhAram – annihilation).
+It is explained in srIrangarAja sthavam 2.81 “madhyE virincha girisam prathamAvathAra:” (your first incarnation that was in-between brahmA and rudhra…).
+Each of those 3 is engaged in equivalent roles (srushti – creation, sthithi – sustenance, samhAram – annihilation).
 In this situation, it is difficult to determine – “Are all these 3 primary?
 Is there one among the three who is primary?
 Is there another one who is higher than these 3?” and approach the right person.
-Can you not establish the supreme person so we can approach him?
+Can you not establish the supreme person so that we can approach him?
 AzhwAr replies “Instead of considering the body as self, considering that the self is different from body is difficult to achieve.
-Even it this is understood after trying very hard, it is even more difficult to understand the true nature of sarvEsvaran who have brahmA, rudhran, etc., as his body.
+Even if this is understood after trying very hard, it is even more difficult to understand the true nature of sarvEsvaran who has brahmA, rudhran, et al as his body.
 Thus, try to understand him properly though this manner (as explained in the pAsuram) and approach him”.
-He explains who is the approachable object and how to approach him.
+He explains as to who is the approachable object and how to approach him.

 Word-by-Word meanings (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

-uNarnthu uNarnthu – Since jIvAthmA is naturally knowledgable, being the one who realize oneself constantly
+uNarndhu uNarndhu – Since jIvAthmA is naturally knowledgeable, being the one who realises oneself constantly

-izhinthu aganRu uyarnthu – since that gyAnam (knowledge) is unlimited in its pure form, pervading in all directions
+izhindhu aganRu uyarndhu – since that gyAnam (knowledge) is unlimited in its pure form, pervading in all directions

 uru – unlike achith which can be in a form/shape